-To gain a holistic view of a retail business’s health and performance, retailers must focus on both qualitative and quantitative metrics.
+To gain a holistic view of a retail business’ health and performance, the focus should be on both qualitative and quantitative metrics.
 While most retailers collect and review sales metrics and KPIs, such as sales per square foot, sales per employee, and profit margin per unit, these numbers alone do not tell the full story.

-In order to keep a look-out for the long-term success of your business, other metrics must be involved in your analysis.
-Specifically, your customers’ level of satisfaction and the quality of your customers’ experience can be a useful measure for predicting long-term performance not captured in transactional sales data.
+In order to evaluate the long-term success of your business, other metrics must be involved in your analysis.
+Specifically, your customer’s level of satisfaction and the quality of that customer experience can be useful measures for predicting long-term performance not captured in transactional sales data.

-A lot of the time, the emotional connection and satisfaction is the driving force in customers returning to your store time and time again.
+Typically, a customer’s emotional connection and satisfaction are the driving forces for their returning to your store time and time again.
 However, if you aren’t gathering metrics on what drives this connection, you miss out on the opportunity to improve that experience and satisfy new and existing customers.

-Experience is a tricky thing to quantify because experience is not generic; it varies between shoppers and this is in large part due to their expectations.
+Experience is a tricky thing to quantify because experience is not generic: it varies between shoppers, in large part due to their expectations.
 Some prefer to discover on their own while others seek out interactions with knowledgeable store associates.
-When entering a store, both of these shoppers are grading their experience differently.
-While there is no silver bullet, by beginning to get a pulse on what your customers experiences are, you can slowly identify the ways to deliver – or ideally overdeliver – against their expectations.
+When entering a store, both types of shoppers are grading their experience differently.
+While there is no magic 8 ball to gather this information, by beginning to get a pulse on what your customers’ experiences are, you can slowly identify the ways to deliver – or ideally overdeliver – against their expectations.

 Let’s take a closer look at the importance of creating a positive retail experience and how to gather qualitative metrics on your customer experience.

-A Positive Retail Experience Creates Brand Loyalty and Impacts the Purchasing Decisions of Customers
+A Positive Retail Experience Creates Brand Loyalty and Impacts Customers’ Purchasing Decisions

-Every time a customer interacts with your business, they have an experience, whether positive, negative, or somewhere in-between.
-The good news is that there are a variety of things you can do to help provide a positive experience for both in person and online customers.
+Every time customers interact with your business, they have an experience, whether positive, negative or somewhere in-between.
+The good news is that there are a variety of things you can do to help provide a positive experience for both in-person and online customers.

 For online retail, your focus should be on improving convenience and accessibility as a majority of people shop online to save time and energy.
 This is seen in the recent, massive investment retailers have made in developing mobile apps and increasing their delivery speed.